kartiez/Apache-Airflow/README.md

 ### 5. Upload the script.py file to the machine

-In the code, the tasks t1,t1 are executed parallely
+In the code, the tasks t1 and t2 are executed simultaneously.

-If you want to execute t2 after t1 then add the below piece of code to the bottom of the file.
+If you want to execute t2 after t1 then add the below piece of code to the bottom of the python file.

 ```
 t1.set_upstream(t2) #
 ```